CSCfi/csc-user-guide/docs/apps/python.md

    * [geoconda](geoconda.md) - for spatial data anlysis
    * and several other modules may include Python...

-In Mahti-rhel7:
+In Mahti-rhel8:

-   * python-env - anaconda Python with conda tools
-   * python-singularity - Singularity-based Python
+   * [python-data](python-data.md) - for data analytics and machine learning

 To use any of the above mentioned modules, just load the appropriate module, for
 example: